RobinTail/zod-sockets/README.md

 ### In Action context

+The Emission awareness of the `ActionsFactory` enables you to emit and broadcast other events due to receiving the incoming event.
 Depending on your application's needs and architecture, you can choose different ways to send events.
 The emission methods have constraints on emission types declared in the configuration.
 The `input` is available for processing the validated payload of the Action.

 ```typescript
 actionsFactory.build({